issuu/ocaml-protoc-plugin/README.md

 fields are not packed by default.

 [^2] Groups has been deprecated by google and should not be used.

+[^3] `ocaml_protoc` will always transmit all fields that are not marked optional, and does not *strictly* comply to the protobuf specification.

 ## Types
 Basic types are mapped trivially to Ocaml types: